TheTaqiTahmid/homeserver/kubernetes/README.md

 ## Deploy MinIO Tenant

 The MinIO tenant is deployed in the `minio` namespace.
 The default values are overridden with local values-tenant.yaml file.
+The minio console is exposed via internal ingress controller (nginx).
+Thus, it is only accessible from the internal network.

 ```bash
 source .env